James Outman Preview, Player Props: Dodgers vs. Marlins

-The Los Angeles Dodgers and James Outman, who went 0-for-3 last time out, battle Sandy Alcantara and the Miami Marlins at Dodger Stadium, Friday at 10:10 PM ET.
+James Outman -- with a slugging percentage of .531 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers versus the Miami Marlins, with Eury Perez on the hill, on August 19 at 3:00 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Brewers.
+He notched a home run while going 1-for-3 in his previous game against the Marlins.

 James Outman Game Info & Props vs. the Marlins